NickCH-K/LOST/README.md

 ## Implementations

-Implementations contains multiple subsections, one for each piece of statistical software/programming langauge that the technique can be implemented in.
+Implementations contains multiple subsections, one for each statistical software environment/programming language that the technique can be implemented in.

 - Implementations should be listed in **alphabetical order of software/language**. eViews, then Python, then R, then SAS, then Stata, etc.
 - For each language, include well-commented and **as-brief-as-reasonably-possible** example code that provides an example of performing the technique.
 Readers should be able to copy the code and have it run the technique from beginning to end, including steps like loading in data if necessary.
 See existing pages for examples.